astronomer/astro-docs/ac/next/install-vm.md

 ### F. Configure Airflow for Database Access

-To connect your Airflow environment to the metadata DB you created in Step 1, add the following environment variables to your `astronomer-core` file depending on your chosen [Executor](https://www.astronomer.io/guides/airflow-executors-explained):
+To connect your Airflow environment to the metadata DB you created in Step 1, add the following environment variables to your `env-vars` file depending on your chosen [Executor](https://www.astronomer.io/guides/airflow-executors-explained):

 - For Local Executor: